.png)

 Carshalton Artists 'Online' Studios was such fun to achieve.
 We introduced lots of new events and showcased over 40 artists work online through the website.
 The website hosted online video content with artists conducting studio tours, demonstrations and live workshops.
 We introduced a new dance event too, where dancers came to get involved and artists came to draw.

-You can click on The Open Windows image to see how that and the Open Streets events created interest and showcased artists work at a socially acceptable distance, with the open streets displaying 42 A4 laminated artists pictures across the whole of Carshalton, Beddington and Carshalton Beeches.
+Open Streets events created interest and showcased artists work at a socially acceptable distance, with the open streets displaying 42 A4 laminated artists pictures across the whole of Carshalton and Beddington.
 Finally, we had an online trail with water themed competition.

 We really enjoyed the challenge and had nearly 2000 visitors online to the website, so we certainly achieved all we set out to do.